-Most entrepreneurs find themselves extremely reluctant to turn away an order for any reason.
+Most business owners find themselves extremely reluctant to turn away an order for any reason.
 The notion of telling a client or customer that their business or order is too small is frightening to even the most seasoned entrepreneur.
 However, if you don’t want to leave money on the table, and instead desire to make more profit, setting and enforcing a minimum order policy is absolutely necessary!

 This post is intended to help entrepreneurs recognize, first and foremost the source of the PROFIT in their business.
 Most entrepreneurs are shocked to learn that most of their effort and headaches are derived from servicing the least profitable segment of their business.
 Sad but true.

 Before we attempt to determine the correct, or optimal, minimum order amount, a business owner needs to first determine where the profit is coming from.

 There is simple and enlightening way to do this, especially if your financial records are kept on QuickBooks®.

 Start by looking at where your business, in terms of gross revenues, came from in the last twelve months.
 Start at the top and list your Customer or Client that produced the greatest gross revenue and then follow that up with the next, and then the next, etc. until you have exhausted your entire list.